TheMisterOdd/Insight2D-Java/README.md

 # Insight Engine, free and OpenSource Engine.
 Using OpenGL
 ### 2D and 3D cross-platform game engine
-Insight Engine is a **C++**, multiplatform game engine to create 2D and 3D games.
+Insight Engine is a **Java**, multiplatform game engine to create 2D and 3D games.
 It provides a varaity of new classes to handle different aspects like **window, input, model loading, shaders, audio...**

 Unfortunately we have not managed to port the engine to Android or HTML, nor translate it into any other language, we will try this in later versions.